gabrielmccoll/Nuget-Server---Azure/Nuget in Azurept1.md

 2. Create Service Principal, make Owner of Resource Group
 3. Create Repo in Azure Devops
 4. Create Service Endpoint for the Resource Group, using the Service Principal

-5. Create Yaml build - give sample yaml
-6. Switch on CI
-7. Clone Repo down in Visual Studio 2017
+5. Clone Repo down in Visual Studio 2017
-8. New Asp.net Empty
-9. Add Nuget.Server package
-10. Powershell  New-Guid
-11. Use Guid as API key in webconfig 		//improve this
-12. Commit and Sync
-13. Build should complete
+6. Create Nuget Server in it
+7. Add an Api Key to Web.Config
+8. Create Build from Yaml
-14. Create Release pipeline > to  Azure Webapp with CI
+9. Create Release pipeline > to  Azure Webapp with CI
-15. Pick the Service Endpoint created in Azure Webapp settings.
-16. Do Release ,  should now be up and running.

 The steps are arranged above in the most optimal way, what’ll I’ll try to do at the end of each step is just give a sum up of what we did for maximum understanding.
 If this is all easy stuff for you, just be smug.